.png)

 In March 2025, the non-profit Climate Integrity called out this contradiction, sending letters to 20 member companies urging them to rethink their ties to the BCA.
 Greenpeace has also taken aim, rating these companies on their links to the BCA in its Climate Credibility Scorecard.

-So what can employees do to make a difference?
+So what can YOU do to make a difference?

 We will support you every step of the way with trusted research, tailored guidance and safe, effective strategies for internal advocacy.

-• Share feedback: Tell us what you’re seeing and hearing inside the company.
+- Share feedback: Help shape our campaign approach by telling us what you’re seeing and hearing inside.

-• Book a 1:1 chat: Speak confidentially with our team about how you can make an impact
+- Book a 1:1 chat: Get tailored advice on how you can make an impact